-

 Elasmobranchs were tagged with acoustic tags and subsequently monitored with acoustic receivers (Vemco VR2, VR2W and VR3) moored on the seabed that constitute the Ningaloo Reef... -

-The aims of the project are: Describe and analyse the social values of people associated with the coastal waters of the western Kimberley, especially... -
+The aims of the project are: Describe and analyse the social values of people associated with the coastal waters of the western Kimberley, especially Indigenous community... -

 WAMSI Node 5.1 - Western Australia marine Bioresources Library (WAMBL)